 - If you want to enable others to view your budget, choose to share with all users, or select specific users or groups.

 - In the Send email notification at threshold(s) field, select thresholds that generate an email to you when reached.
-For example, if you select a threshold of 90%, and your monthly budget is $30,000, HPE Consumption Analytics Portal notifies you by email when the cost for any month reaches $27,000.
+For example, if you select a threshold of 90%, and your monthly budget is $30,000, HPE Consumption Analytics portal notifies you by email when the cost for any month reaches $27,000.

 - In the Send email notifications if budget is projected to exceed target field, specify notifications to be sent when your cost or usage is projected to exceed a budget target.
-As long as your cost or usage is projected to exceed the target during the period, the HPE Consumption Analytics Portal continues to send either daily or weekly notifications.
+As long as your cost or usage is projected to exceed the target during the period, the HPE Consumption Analytics platform continues to send either daily or weekly notifications.

 - Click Save.

 View budget results